gmbrandt/xwavecal/README.rst

   * The overlap algorithm will try to match peaks from (0, max_red_overlap) to (max_pixel, max_pixel - max_blue_overlap).
 Where max_pixel is the width of
-    your detector (in x, i.e. number of columns, e.g. 4096).
+    your detector in x (i.e. the number of columns; e.g. 4096).

 - approx_detector_range_angstroms : If the spectrograph covers the spectral range 3000A to 9000A, then
   ``approx_detector_range_angstroms = 5000``.
 Note this value does not need to be precise.